diffblue/cbmc/COMPILING.md

       ```
       bash.exe -login
       ```
+      Please note that this might open a different shell instead, especially if you have installed other Linux subsystems previously.
+To verify that you are in the correct shell, make sure that the Windows file system can be accessed via the folder`/cygdrive`.
+If the command above does not open the Cygwin shell, you can also access it by using its absolute path, `C:\cygwin64\bin\bash.exe` by default.
+In the Developer Command Prompt, simply type
+      ```
+      C:\cygwin64\bin\bash.exe -login
+      ```
    2. To compile with MinGW, use Cygwin setup to install a mingw g++ compiler package, i.e. one of `mingw{32,64}-{x86_64,i686}-gcc-g++`.
 You may also have to adjust the section in `src/common` that defines `CC` and `CXX`